Eric-Chung-0511/Learning-Record/Data Science Projects/Dog Breed Classifier/README.md

   - Experience Level (beginner, intermediate, advanced)
   - Presence of Children
   - Noise Tolerance
-  - Space for Play
-  - Other Pets
-  - Climate Conditions
 * The recommendation score evaluates compatibility across several dimensions, assigning base scores and bonuses to find the best breed match for each user's lifestyle.

-#### Scoring Components:
+  #### 💯 Scoring Components:

     ##### Base Score Calculation (70% of Total)
     - **Space Compatibility (30%)**: Evaluates how well the breed suits the user’s living space
       - Small breeds score higher for apartments
       - Large breeds get extra points for houses with yards

     - **Exercise Match (25%)**: Compares the user’s available exercise time with the breed's needs
       - Very High: 120+ minutes/day
       - High: 90 minutes/day
       - Moderate: 60 minutes/day
       - Low: 30 minutes/day

     - **Grooming Compatibility (15%)**: Matches grooming needs with the user’s commitment level
       - Takes into account coat type and maintenance requirements
       - Adjusts based on breed size (larger dogs typically need more grooming)

     - **Experience Level Match (30%)**: Aligns breed difficulty with the owner’s experience level
       - Considers temperament and trainability
       - Accounts for breed-specific challenges

     ##### Bonus Score System (Additional 30%)
     Breeds can earn bonus points for traits such as:
     - **Longevity**: Breeds with an above-average lifespan (+0.5% per year over 10 years)
     - **Temperament Traits**:
       - Friendly, Gentle, Affectionate (+1% each)
       - Good with children (+2%)
     - **Adaptability**: Special points for breeds suited to specific environments
     - **Health Factors**: Accounts for breed-specific health predispositions

-#### 3. 📑 **Comprehensive Breed Information**
+    #### 📑 **Comprehensive Breed Information**
     * Each breed recommendation includes in-depth details, such as:
       - Breed characteristics
       - Exercise requirements
       - Grooming needs
       - Temperament description
       - Compatibility with children

-#### 4. 🧬 **Health Information System**
+    #### 🧬 **Health Information System**
     * Provides breed-specific health insights, including:
       - Common health concerns
       - Recommended health screenings
       - Veterinary care requirements
       - Lifespan expectations
       - Preventive care recommendations

-#### 5. 🔍 **Breed Comparison Tool**
-* Users can compare different breeds side-by-side, evaluating:
-  - Differences in care requirements
-  - Compatibility scores across lifestyle factors
-  - Health considerations
-  - Maintenance needs for grooming, exercise, and more

-#### 6. 📊 **Interactive Visualization and User-Friendly Design**
+    #### 📊 **Interactive Visualization and User-Friendly Design**
     * To enhance the user experience, the interface offers:
       - Progress bars to visualize compatibility scores
       - Clear, visual representation of match percentages
       - Tooltips with detailed information for each feature
       - Mobile-responsive design for a seamless experience on any device
       - Side-by-side breed comparison for quick and informed decision-making

 ## 🌐 Try it Yourself:
 You can test the model directly on [PawMatch AI](https://huggingface.co/spaces/DawnC/Dog_Breed_Classifier), where it’s live and ready to classify your dog images.
 Simply upload an image, the model will identify the breed and give you some information about it.